Daily Almanac for

 usage: (of a baseball) hit between the foul lines; "he hit a fair ball over the third base bag"

-usage: of no exceptional quality or ability; "a novel of average merit"; "only a fair performance of the sonata"; "in fair health"; "the caliber of the students has gone from mediocre to above average"; "the performance was middling at best"
+usage: lacking exceptional quality or ability; "a novel of average merit"; "only a fair performance of the sonata"; "in fair health"; "the caliber of the students has gone from mediocre to above average"; "the performance was middling at best"

 usage: attractively feminine; "the fair sex"